atharva-gupta3501/Crypto_Price_Prediction/Crypto-Price-Prediction-main/README.md

 # Crypto-Price-Movement-Prediction
 ## About the Project
-Using various Price Prediction Models popular for trading such as Decision Trees, Random Forests and Gradient Boost Classifiers for predicting short term price movement of Cryptocurrency markets.
-Both classification and regression based models have been used to test the comparative efficacy of the same.
-The Final Step of the project will be deployment of the above model for proper backtesting and paper-testing on quantconnect to testthe existence of any alpha.
+Using several price prediction models, including as Gradient Boost Classifiers, Random Forests, and Decision Trees, which are used in trading, to forecast short-term price movement of cryptocurrency markets The relative effectiveness of the same has been tested using both classification-based and regression-based models.
+The implementation of the aforementioned model for appropriate backtesting and paper-testing on QuantConnect to verify the presence of any alpha will be the project's last step.

 ## Data and Feature Engineering
-The current version of the project only uses data on BTC(Bitcoin), but will be extended to other Cryptocurrency markets as well to develop a more robust strategy.
-The initial OHCL data has been augmented using a variety of Popular Technical Indicators.
-This data set will be further augmented with Blockchain related data (data for the number of bitcoin transactions and growth of the mempool (i.e., storage of not-yet validated bitcoin transactions) etc.) as well as sentimental data from Twitter.
-Another idea to be tested is to directly include the data and indicators for the the past K days into the feature set of every day to better utilise the temporal relation of the Market Prices.
+The project will be expanded to include data from other cryptocurrency marketplaces in addition to BTC (Bitcoin) in order to create a more effective approach.
+A number of Popular Technical Indicators have been used to supplement the primary OHCL data.
+This data set will also be supplemented with emotive data from Twitter and Blockchain-related data, such as information on the volume of Bitcoin transactions and the expansion of the mempool (i.e., storage of unconfirmed Bitcoin transactions).
+To better use the temporal relationship of the Market Prices, another proposal that will be investigated is to directly add the data and indications for the previous K days into the feature set of every day.

 ## The Model
-The planned models to be used our Random Forests and Gradient Boost Classifiers( AdaBoost, XGBoost etc.).
-The current version only has the Random Forest models implemented.
-The hyperparameters for the model have also been tuned using sklearn's GridSearchCV.
+Gradient Boost Classifiers and Random Forests are the intended models to be employed ( AdaBoost, XGBoost etc.).
+Only the Random Forest models are used in the present edition.
+Additionally, the model's hyperparameters have been adjusted using sklearn's GridSearchCV.

 ## Performance
-The currently implemented Random Forest Model achieves an accuracy of 56% over the test data, however the existence of an edge still needs to be tested taking into account the transaction fees involved for the trades being made.
-Proper backtesting and paper-trading over on QuantConnect will provide a better idea of the performance of the model.
+The currently used Random Forest Model obtains a 56% accuracy over the test data, but it is still necessary to verify whether there is an advantage when taking into consideration the transaction costs associated with the trades being performed.
+An accurate backtesting and paper trading on QuantConnect will give a better picture of the model's performance.

 ## Current Targets
 1. Testing the efficacy of more models over the current data to find the best model for the asset.